British contribution to the Manhattan Project: Background

+Contribution

 Early Anglo-American cooperation

 In July 1940, Britain had offered to give the United States access to its scientific research, and the Tizard Mission's John Cockcroft briefed American scientists on British developments.
 He discovered that the American project was smaller than the British, and not as far advanced.
 As part of the scientific exchange, the Maud Committee's findings were conveyed to the United States.
 Oliphant, one of the Maud Committee's members, flew to the United States in late August 1941, and discovered that vital information had not reached key American physicists.
 He met the Uranium Committee, and visited Berkeley, California, where he spoke persuasively to Ernest O. Lawrence, who was sufficiently impressed to commence his own research into uranium at the Berkeley Radiation Laboratory.
 Lawrence in turn spoke to James B. Conant, Arthur H. Compton and George B. Pegram.
 Oliphant's mission was a success; key American physicists became aware of the potential power of an atomic bomb.
 Armed with British data, Vannevar Bush, the director of the Office of Scientific Research and Development (OSRD), briefed Roosevelt and Vice President Henry A. Wallace in a meeting at the White House on 9 October 1941.

 The British and Americans exchanged nuclear information, but did not initially combine their efforts.
 British officials did not reply to an August 1941 offer by Bush and Conant to create a combined British and American project.
 In November 1941, Frederick L. Hovde, the head of the London liaison office of OSRD, raised the issue of cooperation and exchange of information with Anderson and Lord Cherwell, who demurred, ostensibly over concerns about American security.
 Ironically, it was the British project that had already been penetrated by atomic spies for the Soviet Union.

 Yet the United Kingdom did not have the manpower or resources of the United States, and despite its early and promising start, Tube Alloys fell behind its American counterpart and was dwarfed by it.
 Britain was spending around £430,000 per year on research and development, and Metropolitan-Vickers was building gaseous diffusion units for uranium enrichment worth £150,000; but the Manhattan Project was spending £8,750,000 on research and development, and had let construction contracts worth £100,000,000 at the fixed wartime rate of four dollars to the pound.
-On 30 July 1942, Anderson advised the Prime Minister of the United Kingdom, Winston Churchill, that: "We must face the fact that ... [our] pioneering work ... is a dwindling asset and that, unless we capitalise it quickly, we shall be outstripped.
+On 30 July 1942, Anderson advised the prime minister of the United Kingdom, Winston Churchill, that: "We must face the fact that ... [our] pioneering work ... is a dwindling asset and that, unless we capitalise it quickly, we shall be outstripped.
 We now have a real contribution to make to a 'merger.'
 Soon we shall have little or none."